pydio/pydio-doc-admin-guide/5_access_controls/6_auditing_GDPR/1_ent_audit_log.md

-In the **Enterprise Edition**, an audit log gathers all non-technical events to help focus on business logic when analysing logs for compliance or when tracing events after a security breach.
+In the **Enterprise Distribution**, an audit log gathers all non-technical events to help focus on business logic when analysing logs for compliance or when tracing events after a security breach.

 Audit Logs are accessible under the section **Dashboard** inside the **Activity** tab.